K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsubsection{Electrode shift.}

+The electrode shift experiment comprised two components.
+The first component involved two-dimensional in-plane shifts, and the second component focused on variations along the depth direction.
+Eight participants performed each experiment.
+The two experiments were conducted on separate days.
+In each session, participants walked on level ground at a speed of 1.0 m/s.

-Eight subjects participated in the electrode shift experiment.
-This section of the experiment was conducted on a separate day and involved walking on level ground at a speed of 1.0 m/s.
-As shown in Figure~\ref{fig:FatigueAndShift}~(b), to simulate electrode shifts, an electrode constellation was attached around the muscle bellies.
-This constellation consisted of four bipolar electrodes arranged symmetrically.
+\begin{itemize} \item \textbf{Component 1:} As illustrated in Figure~\ref{fig:FatigueAndShift}(b), to simulate electrode shifts in the two dimensional plane, an electrode constellation was attached around the muscle bellies.
+This constellation consisted of four symmetrically arranged bipolar electrodes.
 The initial electrode position was determined by the difference between B and C, which corresponded to the nominal electrode placement.
-The shift locations were labeled AB, CD, EF, and GH, corresponding to upward, downward, leftward, and rightward offsets, respectively.
+The shift locations are labeled AB, CD, EF, and GH, corresponding to upward, downward, leftward, and rightward offsets, respectively.
 The numbers 1 through 5 indicate the positions of the transducers, with their shift directions aligned to match those of the electrodes.
-The participants first completed the preparation and performed walking trials in the initial position.
-The assessors then manually adjusted the positions of the differential electrodes and transducers in four directions sequentially and repeated the experimental procedure such as the initial position.
-This process continued until five trials were collected for each shift position.
-A total of 25 trials were recorded for each participant regarding electrode shifts.
+The participants first completed the preparation steps and performed walking trials with the initial position.
+The assessors then manually adjusted the positions of the differential electrodes and transducers in the four directions sequentially and repeated the experimental procedure with the initial position.
+This process continued until five trials were completed for each shift position.
+For each participant, a total of 25 trials were recorded under different two-dimensional plane electrode shift locations. \item \textbf{Component 2:} Changes along the depth direction were simulated by modulating the contact pressure between the electrodes and the skin under two conditions, termed superficial and compressed.
+In the superficial condition, the electrodes and transducers were placed according to the previously defined initial position and adhered to the skin surface, representing the baseline contact pressure.
+In the compressed condition, an elastic athletic bandage was tightened to secure all the electrodes and transducers, thereby increasing the contact pressure.
+For each participant, a total of ten trials were recorded to capture signal variations induced by different pressure levels. \end{itemize}